Draggie306/minecraft-whitelist/README.md

 ### Why not use LuckPerms?
 LuckPerms is a great plugin for managing permissions, however, the scope for allowing users to use `/whitelist` allows users to use all whitelist subcommands, such as `/whitelist remove`, which is not ideal for a public bot as **anyone could remove anyone from the whitelist**.
 This bot only allows adding and listing players, and removing players is restricted to trusted players or owners.

+### Challenges
+The main challenge was the integration with DiscordSRV, as it does not have a built-in API for interacting with the server.
+The solution was to use the console channel as a bridge, allowing the bot to issue commands to the server and read responses from it.

+Another challenge was the use of Slash Commands and remembering how to use Python, as it's been quite a while since I've used it and I had to look and play with a lot of code to get it working.
+However, the Discord.py documentation is very good and I was able to get it working in a few hours with some trial and error and community support!

 ## Features
 - **Slash Commands** - for ease of use, the bot uses Discord's new-ish Slash Commands for clean interactions, and reduces ambiguity.